A lot of my photographic work is based around different projects, using the art of photography to explore different subjects and tell a stories.

 All photographs are copyright Stephen Taylor.
 Please do not use without permission.

-When I am not photographing I am cycling and when I am not cycling I am sometimes photographing other cyclists, capturing that freedom of movement.
+When I am not photographing I am cycling and when I am not cycling I am photographing cycling, whether it’s cyclists out and about or the more off-beat cycle sports such as bike polo.

 On my cycle rides I often visit village churches and one of the things I seek out are the quiet corners of the churchyard where the watering cans and the compost heap are situated; a reminder of the simple practicalities of remembering.